platformsh/platformsh-docs/docs/src/guides/wordpress/composer/migrate.md

 ---
-title: "How to upgrade your WordPress site to use Composer"
+title: "Upgrade your WordPress site to use Composer"
 sidebarTitle: Upgrade to use Composer
 weight: 2
 description: |